16-10-4 Graduation, Course Substitutions

 NUMBER: 16-10-4 APPROVED DATE: 01-03-1996

-Purpose: To define the criteria and process by which course substitutions can be made for courses required in academic programs.
+Purpose: To define the criteria and procedures for approving course substitutions in academic programs at Trident Technical College.

 When circumstances warrant, an academic dean may approve a student’s request to substitute a different course for a course required in the student’s program of study.

-- The course being substituted must already be recorded on the student’s academic record, whether it is a TTC course or credits earned elsewhere.
+- The course being substituted must already appear on the student’s academic record, whether earned at TTC or another accredited institution.

-- The course being substituted must be a college degree-level course (may not be a developmental course or other course labeled “non-degree credit” in the TTC catalog).
+- The substitute course must be a college degree-level course, developmental courses, or those labeled “non-degree credit” in the TTC catalog are ineligible.

-- The course (or combination of courses) being substituted must total the same number of credit hours as the required course.
+- The substitute course (or combination of courses) must total the same number of credit hours as the required course.

-- The course being substituted must be related to program objectives and support the student’s academic goals.
+- The substitute course must align with the learning objectives of the student’s program and support their academic goals.

-- A graduation course substitution can originate from a student, an academic advisor, a program coordinator, a department head or a dean, but in every case the student must be included in the decision to make the substitution.
+- A course substitution request may be initiated by the student, academic advisor, program coordinator, department head, or division dean.
+The student must be informed and included in the decision.

-- Regardless of origination, the dean of the division offering the student’s program must approve the substitution.
-The dean is responsible for ensuring that the substitution is appropriate and that the nature and number of substitutions do not compromise the integrity of the curriculum.
+- The dean of the division overseeing the student’s academic program must approve the substitution.
+The dean is responsible for ensuring the substitution maintains curricular integrity.

-- If the substitution is for a course required for the general education core curriculum, it must also have the approval of the Vice President for Education or designee.
+- If the substitution involves a general education core course, approval from the Vice President for Academic Affairs (or designee) is also required.

 Disabilities Accommodations